AdiRaihan46/DiscordNukeBot/README.md

 To view all these commands, do .cmdhelp in any channel

-New Command: .dm (messages all in the server)
+New Command: .raid (Delete All Channel ,Roles ,And Ping 5k) New Command: .dm (messages all in the server)
 New Command: .rename (text) (renames all the people in the server) New Command: .emoji (deletes all emojis in the server)